 When Does the Film "Jonah Hex" (2010) Take Place?

-"Jonah Hex" is a fantasy western film written by William Farmer with Mark Neveldine and Brian Taylor [loosely adapting "Jonah Hex: Two-Gun Mojo" #1-#5 (1993) by Joe R. Lansdale] and released June 18th, 2010.
+"Jonah Hex" is a fantasy historical fiction film written by William Farmer with Mark Neveldine and Brian Taylor [loosely adapting "Jonah Hex: Two-Gun Mojo" #1-#5 (1993) by Joe R. Lansdale] that released June 18th, 2010.
+So when is "Jonah Hex" set?

 It takes place on the fictional DC Films timeline in the year: